msg-systems/msg-js-spa-skeleton/README.md

 npm config set https-proxy=https://{{proxy name or ip}}:{{proxy port}}/
 ```

-After the `npm` install is done you can run the `msg-js-spa-skeleton` build process
+After the `npm` install is done you can run the `uica-skeleton` build process

 ```shell
 npm start